 There is a range of travel subsidy schemes and cards that you may be able to access to assist with travel costs.

-Information on applying for the Taxi Subsidy Scheme and Lift Payment to receive subsidised taxi trips for people with dementia who need a carer with them at all times.
+Information on applying for the Taxi Subsidy Scheme to receive subsidised taxi trips for people with with severe disabilities.

 Information on subsidised bus and coach services in regional Queensland.
 There are services in Kilcoy to Caboolture.